 \subsection{Details on the Implementation}

 \texttt{SOS-SDP} is implemented in C++ and we use as internal subroutine for computing the bound SDPNAL+ \citep{sdpnalplus, zhao-sun-toh-2010}, which is implemented in MATLAB.
 SDPNAL+ is called using the MATLAB Engine API that enables running MATLAB code from C++ programs.
+We note that solvers based on interior point methods are not practical when solving instances with such a large number of constraints.
 We run our experiments on a machine with Intel(R) Xeon(R) 8124M CPU @ 3.00GHz with 16 cores, 64 GB of RAM, and Ubuntu Server 20.04.
 The C++ Armadillo library \citep{sanderson2016armadillo} is extensively used to handle matrices and linear algebra operations efficiently. \texttt{SOS-SDP} can be efficiently executed in a multi-thread environment.
 In order to guarantee an easy and highly configurable parallelization, we use the thread pool pattern.
 This pattern allows controlling the number of threads the branch-and-bound is creating and saving resources by reusing threads for processing different nodes of the tree.
 We adopt the same branch-and-bound configuration for each instance.
 In particular, we visit the tree with the best-first search strategy.
 When the problem at a given level is divided into the \emph{must-link} and the \emph{cannot-link} sub-problems, each node is submitted to the thread pool and run in parallel with the other threads of the pool.
 Each thread of the branch-and-bound algorithm runs in a separate MATLAB session.
 Furthermore, since numerical algebra and linear functions are multi-threaded in MATLAB, these functions automatically execute on multiple computational threads in a single MATLAB session.